-In compliance with the provisions of Section 178 of the Companies Act, 2013, rules made thereunder, the Board of Directors on the recommendation of Nomination & Remuneration Committee has approved and adopted the Nomination and Remuneration Policy in its Board Meeting held on June 30, 2015.
+In compliance with the provisions of Section 178 of the Companies Act, 2013, rules made thereunder, the Board of Directors on the recommendation of Nomination & Remuneration Committee has approved and adopted the Nomination and Remuneration Policy.
 The Nomination and Remuneration Policy is annexed as Annexure - B to this report.